 To give you an idea of the scale in this photo, the beach is a mile long and the sea stack – Am Buachaille – is 215ft (65m) tall.
 Remote and usually empty of other people, Sandwood Bay can only be reached by a 4mi (6.4km) walk.
 Legends of shipwrecks and buried Viking longships abound, this is a true place for reflection.

 Loch Nevis, Knoydart

 The southern border of Knoydart is an area often called Britain’s last wilderness.
 It can only be reached by boat or by a long walk as there are no roads into the peninsula.

 Loch Hourn, Knoydart

-Also called “The Queen of Scottish Mountains,” Ben Loyal rises from the north coast of the Highlands, and this jagged granite peak is prominent on the skyline for many miles around.
-The area is sparsely populated and stunning.
-Once visited it will remain with you, Loyal by name, loyal by nature.
+Also called the “Queen of Scottish Mountains”, Ben Loyal rises from the North Coast of the Highlands – and this jagged granite peak is prominent on the skyline for many miles around.
+The area is sparsely populated and spectacular.
+Once visited, it will remain with you: Loyal by name, loyal by nature.

 Meall na h-Aodainn Moire

-Although a summit in itself, Meall na h-Aodainn Moire is usually added to an ascent of the nearby Ben Vrackie, and both offer excellent views over the surrounding area, including the always-popular Pitlochry.
-When the heather is in bloom, the Scottish Highlands are clad in Imperial purple.
+Although a summit in itself, Meall na h-Aodainn Moire is usually added to an ascent of the nearby Ben Vrackie – and both offer excellent views over the surrounding area, including the always-popular Pitlochry.
+When the heather is in bloom, the Scottish Highlands are clad in imperial purple.